projectdiscovery/nuclei-templates/README.md

 ----

-Templates are the core of [nuclei scanner](https://github.com/projectdiscovery/nuclei) which power the actual scanning engine.
-This repository stores and houses various templates for the scanner provided by our team as well as contributed by the community.
-We hope that you also contribute by sending templates via **pull requests** or [Github issue](https://github.com/projectdiscovery/nuclei-templates/issues/new?assignees=&labels=&template=submit-template.md&title=%5Bnuclei-template%5D+) and grow the list.
+Templates are the core of the [nuclei scanner](https://github.com/projectdiscovery/nuclei) which powers the actual scanning engine.
+This repository stores various templates for the scanner provided by our team, as well as contributed by the community.
+We hope that you also contribute by sending templates via **pull requests** or [Github issues](https://github.com/projectdiscovery/nuclei-templates/issues/new?assignees=&labels=&template=submit-template.md&title=%5Bnuclei-template%5D+) to grow the list.

 ## Nuclei Templates overview